 Far too many businesses and CIOs tend to neglect the importance of having a tight email retention policy in place.
 Implementing these policies makes sure that, if and when your company gets involved in some sort of legal issues which require access to valuable data, you are able to strategically approach the necessary data retrieval.

-Typically, a good strategy is to purge any email messages that don’t contain any critical information, while archive and retain those that do.
+Typically, a good strategy is to purge any email messages that don’t contain any critical information, while archiving and retaining those that do.
 Organizations generally exercise a 60-90-day retention rule as the standard approach, including automatic archiving and permanent message removal after a set time period.
 Taking care of this type of retention management manually is not cost-efficient or time-effective and often involves room for human error, which is why this type of automation is strongly recommended.

 Use Strong Passwords & Ensure Password Security